Cybersecurity - A.A. Degree (Transfer)

-The cybersecurity curriculum prepares students for working with network security or support in private, public, and government arenas at the mid-administrative level, and for transferring to four-year programs.
+The cybersecurity curriculum prepares students to work in network security or support in private, public, and government arenas at the mid-administrative level, and for transferring to four-year programs.
 Content related to the CISSP domains has been incorporated into the cybersecurity courses.
 These courses are mapped to the National Training Standard for Information Systems Security designation sponsored by NSA and the Department of Homeland Security.
-This curriculum is designed to transfer to similar programs at Johns Hopkins University and Capitol College, or the University of Maryland University College to complete a bachelor’s degree in cybersecurity.
-Students are advised to check the requirements of the major at the institutions to which they intend to transfer.
-HCC is an approved Center for Academic Excellence (CAE) and students are eligible for HCC College Certificate that states that the student has completed a curriculum mapped to the CAE Information Assurance and Cyber Defense training standards approved by NSA and Department of Homeland Security.
+This curriculum is designed to transfer to similar programs at Johns Hopkins University, Capitol College, or the University of Maryland University College to complete a bachelor’s degree in cybersecurity.
+Students are advised to check the requirements of the major at the institution to which they intend to transfer.
+HCC is an approved Center for Academic Excellence (CAE) and students are eligible for an HCC certificate that states that the student has completed a curriculum mapped to the CAE Information Assurance and Cyber Defense training standards approved by NSA and Department of Homeland Security.

 Suggested Semester 1